Why choose this course?

 Apply for 2021 entry

 First degree in music, acting or related field/equivalent professional work or equivalent professional or life experience.

 Admission by audition/workshop and interview.

-This brand new, year-long vocational MA builds on and extends the work developed on our ground-breaking BA (Hons) Actor Musicianship programme, drawing on our strong links to theatre makers, directors, choreographers, writers, musical directors and performers involved in the development of this innovative area of theatre practice.
+This year-long vocational MA builds on and extends the work developed on our ground-breaking BA (Hons) Actor Musicianship programme, drawing on our strong links to theatre-makers, directors, choreographers, writers, musical directors and performers involved in the development of this innovative area of theatre practice.

 The course seeks to create a diverse and international cohort who can enrich each other’s learning and create new and surprising work for all sorts of audiences, in all sorts of places.

 We were delighted to welcome the Brook sisters recently, who visited the College from New York to work with our students on their new actor-musician musical 'The Wasp and the Raven'.